Renumelb/Homework02/README.md

 ### Target Customers <a name="subparagraph4"></a>

 Key factors that have influenced Digit's target customer base are:
-- Today's technological advances that have led to the growth of 'frictionless spending' i.e. making spending too easy and seamless.
-Digit uses technology to offer "Frictionless savings".
+- Today's technological advances have led to the growth of 'frictionless spending' i.e. making spending too easy and seamless.
+Digit uses technology to offer 'frictionless savings'.
-- The generational change in customer profile (aka millennials) majorly impacting adoption of technological solutions.
+- The generational change in customer profile (aka millennials) majorly impacting the pace of adoption of new technological solutions.
 - The significant impact of Covid 19 on our "way" of life.

 Based on the above, the current target customers of Digit are:
 1. Individuals who find it difficult to manage their money.
-2. Millenials who like automated technology to manage their personal finances.
+2. Millennials who like automated technology to manage their personal finances.

-The potential target audience for Digit is global i.e. youth who need to save and invest to manage student loans, housing, etc. and the older generation who need to manage savings and investments for their retirement.
+The potential target audience for Digit is global, across all countries and age segments i.e. youth who need to save and invest to manage student loans, housing, etc. and the older generation who need to manage savings and investments for their retirement.

 ### Technologies in Play <a name="subparagraph5"></a>
  - To achieve its business purpose, research suggests that Digit uses the following technologies:
  1. Banking APIs- Digit's partner banks are Chase, Wells Fargo, BBVA, Luther Burbank, Bank of America and Axos.
 Digit accesses, in real time, customer bank and credit card transactions.
 (Digit uses Heroku, a Cloud Application Platform for databases and to build applications and APIs).
  2. Machine Learning with Behavioural Psychology to analyse transactions to assist in deployment of financial strategies.
- 3. Mobile and web applications and the continued improvement in their capabilities/ access/security.
-(Digit Co uses Zendesk to manage customer interactions/Sectigo and Okta to manage customer identiy security management).
+ 3. Mobile and web applications and the constant improvement in their capabilities/ access/security.
+(Digit Co uses Zendesk to manage customer interactions/Sectigo and Okta to manage customer identity security management).
  4. Low cost communications technology.
  5. Cloud offering that allows for scaling of operations.(Digit Co. uses Cloudflare)